Keyboard shortcuts

 IndexDescription

-wazuh‑alertsStores alerts generated by the Wazuh Server.
-These are created each time an event trips a rule with a high enough severity (this threshold is configurable).
+wazuh‑findings-v5-<category>Stores security findings generated by the Threat Detectors.
+These are created each time an event trips a detection rule.

 wazuh‑states-scaSecurity Configuration Assessment (SCA) scan results.